Swiss stocks - Factors to watch on June 30

-ZURICH, June 30 The Swiss blue-chip SMI was seen opening 0.03 percent lower at 8,941 points on Friday, according to premarket indications by bank Julius Baer .
+ZURICH, June 30 (Reuters) - The Swiss blue-chip SMI was seen opening 0.03 percent lower at 8,941 points on Friday, according to premarket indications by bank Julius Baer .

 The following are some of the main factors expected to affect Swiss stocks.